-Our meeting place in 2010 is the Red Cross Building, 1333 Fallston Road (HWY 18N - Next to Ingles), Shelby, North Carolina 28150.
+Our meeting place is the Red Cross Building, 1333 Fallston Road (HWY 18N - Next to Ingles), Shelby, North Carolina 28150.
 Our club president and officers invite you to visit us on the 2nd Tuesday each month at 7:00 pm.

 As per our by-laws, to apply for membership, you must visit one meeting prior to submitting an application.
 Membership is currently only available to licensed amateur radio operators.

 In 2019, Shelby Amateur Radio Club celebrated it's 60th year as an Affiliated ARRL Club.
 Affiliation only requires 51% of the membership to be ARRL members.
 100% of our membership are licensed amateur radio operators.

 Our vision for amateur radio has always been to promote Amateur radio to the community.
 We promote amateur radio to the community through our Annual Shelby Hamfest, through our donations to local and deserving charities, through our participation in ARRL Field Day and through our sponsorship of ARES of Cleveland County.

 A Short History of The Shelby Radio Club, Inc.